SEAME-pt/SEA-ME_Team6_2025-26/src/cluster/README.md

 QtQuick is the newer framework, introduced with Qt 5 and fully optimized in Qt 6.
 It uses QML (Qt Modeling Language) for UI declaration and the Qt Scene Graph for rendering - which leverages GPU acceleration.

 **Characteristics:**
-  - he UI is declarative - you describe what the UI should look like, not how to draw it.
+  - The UI is declarative - you describe what the UI should look like, not how to draw it.
   - Interfaces are made of lightweight QML elements, all rendered by the GPU, enabling smooth transitions and effects.
   - Bindings and signals make the UI reactive: when data changes, the visuals update automatically.
   - C++ integration remains powerful, it can extend QML with custom C++ classes, models and performance-critical logic.